 System 2: Stability.

 Co-operative working practices continue to keep inter-departmental problems to a minimum.
 There is now better cash flow control and a recent system of stock control.
-Stability is further helped by improved co-op information systems (e.g. the weekly business info).
+Stability is further helped by improved co-operative information systems (e.g. the weekly business info).